Jobs for Felons

 Ex-offenders and felons who know exactly what to do will get jobs and put their criminal pasts behind them.
 Those who do not will have to deal with rejection, frustration which may lead them back to the same things that landed them behind bars.
 Developing a plan of action. will greatly improve their ability to get hired that would include finding employers that offer second chance jobs.

-There are jobs for felons
+There are second chance jobs

 Felons can get jobs.
 Felons get hired everyday.
 There are many employers who are willing to offer employment opportunities to people with criminal records and will hire the best available applicant.
 Of course it depends on the nature of the applicants' conviction.